GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Program building is an entropy-decreasing process, hence inherently metastable.
-Program maintenance is an entropy-increasing process, and even its most skillful execution only delays the subsidence of the system into unfixable obsolescence.
+> ### Conceptual integrity is the most important consideration in system design.
+It is better to have a system omit certain anomalous features and improvements, but to reflect one set of design ideas, than to have one that contains many good but independent and uncoordinated ideas.
 >
 > ~ *Fred Brooks*